release-engineering/greenwave/README.md

 The functional tests will start their own copy of the [ResultsDB](https://pagure.io/taskotron/resultsdb), [WaiverDB](https://pagure.io/waiverdb), and Greenwave applications and then send HTTP requests to them.
-If you have a git checkout of all three projects, you can run the functional tests like this (adjust the paths as appropriate):
+You can run the functional tests like this:

-    $ TEST=true PYTHONPATH=../resultsdb:../waiverdb:. py.test functional-tests/
+    $ TEST=true PYTHONPATH=. py.test functional-tests/

+The functional tests assume you have ResultsDB and WaiverDB git checkouts in `../resultsdb` and `../waiverdb` respectively.
+You can tell it to find them in a different location by passing `RESULTSDB` or `WAIVERDB` environment variables.

 ## Building the docs